samsja/samsja.github.io/docs/blogs/cot/blog.md

 Okay, seems like it is possible to reason without inner speech.
 Why would it be faster ?

-Let’s take a look at this video : https://www.youtube.com/watch?v=rXABuzSoVOk where Lionel Messi uses the referee as an obstacle to dribble it’s opponent.
+Let’s take a look at [this video](https://www.youtube.com/watch?v=rXABuzSoVOk) where Lionel Messi uses the referee as an obstacle to dribble it’s opponent.

 It is quite easy to see that messi could not have used any inner speech reasoning to achieve this move: